LEGO (and Hunger Games) Lag B’Omer

 Grow Your Own Maror (after Passover)

-Did you buy a big ol’ horseradish root at the grocery store for Maror this year?
+Did you buy a big ol’ horseradish root for Maror this year?

 Did you toss it on the compost heap yet?